exonum/exonum-doc/src/architecture/transactions.md

 [Sequential consistency](https://en.wikipedia.org/wiki/Sequential_consistency)
-essentially means that the blockchain looks like a centralized system for an external observer (e.g., a thin client).
+essentially means that the blockchain looks like a centralized system for an external observer (e.g., a light client).
 All transactions in the blockchain affect the blockchain state as if they were executed one by one in the order specified by their ordering in blocks.
 Sequential consistency is guaranteed by the [consensus algorithm](../advanced/consensus/consensus.md).